HowardALandman/QTD/src/tdc7201/README.md

     cleanup()

-Close the SPI device and free all the GPIO pins.
+Put the TDC7201 into reset, close the SPI device, and free all the GPIO pins.
+Should normally only be called just before exiting.
+The tdc object will still exist, but you would have to manually reopen tdc._spi and set its parameters, plus call `initGPIO()` and `on()`, before it would be usable again.

     exit()

-Clean up the SPI and GPIO pins, and then exit.
+Clean up the SPI and GPIO pins (i.e. call `cleanup()`), and then exit.